 - Learn from and comment on each other’s ASK answers

-And generally enjoy meeting people from a huge range of disciplines going through the same thing for two weeks.
+And generally enjoy meeting people from a range of disciplines going through the same thing for two weeks.

 Use the Library section of the Academy site to find all the currently available resources related to the ASK questions.